 Musculoskeletal diseases and musculoskeletal trauma affect hundreds of millions of people around the world.
 In the U.S. alone, musculoskeletal conditions cost society an estimated $254 billion every year, and one out of every seven Americans has a musculoskeletal impairment.
 The number of people affected by arthritis is expected to reach 60 million within another 10 years.
 Each year, musculoskeletal conditions result in more than 100 million office visits and 25 million emergency room visits.

 Support Orthopedic Research

 Philanthropy provides essential support for orthopedic research.
-Read about how your gift can advance the discovery of musculoskeletal-related treatments.
+Learn how your gift can help.